Turt1eDud3/Personal.github.io/README.md

 # Socially Awkward - Test
-This is the offical website for the Socially Awkward Youtube/Crew members.
+This is the offical website for the Socially Awkward Youtube Crew/members.

 Here you can find a preview of the latest videos that have been uploaded :)
 <video controls width="600">